microsoft/Qcodes/CONTRIBUTING.md

 The github GUI will show you a template both for bugs and features.
 Delete the wrong part and try to follow the template.
 Writing a good issue helps you in the first place.

 Have an idea about future directions to go with Qcodes?
 Visions of data-utopia that would take more than a few weeks to add or might change some core ideas in the package?
 We can use issues for this too.
-Pick the `long-term` or `discussion` labels, but maybe ping on TBD before doing so!
+Pick the `long-term` or `discussion` labels, but maybe ping on slack before doing so!

 ### Clever usage